maidamai0/maidamai0.github.io/_posts/2019-11-14-qml_overview.md

 # Overview of QML language

-In this post, I tryed to make a clear framewok of QML language howerver, this post is far from completed, I will update this post when I have new things.
+In this post, I want to make a clear framewok of QML language howerver, this post is far from completed, I will update this post when I have new things.

 Qt QML module is provides the QML engine and language infrastructure.
 Qt QML provides two API: